-The science gaps do not appear in a particular order, and by being recognized on this list are deemed important.
-Currently the gap list is used as a measuring stick when evaluating possible new activities: if a proposed activity could close a gap, it would be considered for greater priority for Program resources.
+The ExEP science gaps do not appear in a particular order, and by being recognized on this list are deemed important.
+Currently the gap list is used as a measuring stick when evaluating possible new program activities: if a proposed activity could close a gap, it would be considered for greater priority for Program resources.
+The ExEP Science Gap List is not meant to provide strategic community guidance on par with a National Academies report (e.g. Decadal Survey, Exoplanet Science Strategy, etc.), but to provide program-level tactical guidance for program management within the evershifting landscape of NASA missions and mission studies.
 Funding sources outside NASA ExEP are free to make their own judgements as to whether or not to align the work they support with NASA's Exoplanet Exploration goals.
 Science gaps directly related to specific missions in phase A-E are relegated to those missions and are not tracked in the ExEP SGL.
-However, science gaps that facilitate science investigations derived from those missions may appear in the SGL.
+However, science gaps that facilitate science investigations derived from those missions, or support pre-phase A studies, may appear in the SGL.